yuxizheng/yuxizheng.github.io/index.md

 My journey in software development further expanded with the creation of my iOS application, Neword, which was a significant learning experience for me.
 Driven by my passion for software development, I am eagerly seeking internship opportunities where I can contribute and further develop my skills in this dynamic field.

-Outside of academia, I started playing guitar since high school.
-I also enjoy
+Outside of academia, I enjoy drawing and playing guitar.
+I always seek to improve my skills.

 ## Career Interests
 - **Software Engineering:** IOS application development, game development.